mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 The Dart interceptor is one of the most exciting craft to fly but not always in a good way.
 Its incredible acceleration is certainly exhilarating but the prospect of having insufficient reaction fuel to cancel a high velocity is a constant source of stress.
-Automated systems warn the pilot of ‘bingo’ fuel on a dynamic basis, ensuring they know where the limit of endurance lies and can get back to base.
+Automated systems warn the pilot of 'bingo' fuel on a dynamic basis, ensuring they know where the limit of endurance lies and can get back to base.
 ```